duarterr/Arduino-DS1390-SPI/README.md

 ## Usage

-All date and time values can be stored in a "DS1390DateTime" struct.
+All date and time values can be stored in a `DS1390DateTime` struct.
 This struct is defined in the header file.

 All parameters that can be passed as arguments to functions expect to receive values defined in the header file.
-Ex: To disable the trickle charger, call the function "setTrickleChargerMode" and pass DS1390_TCH_DISABLE as argument.
+Ex: To disable the trickle charger, call the function `setTrickleChargerMode` and pass `DS1390_TCH_DISABLE` as argument.

 ## Notes